Platelet Count Test

 Why am I having this test?

-Platelets are specialized cells that help the blood clot.
+Platelets are blood cells that help the blood clot.
 When you get a tissue injury like a cut, platelets gather at the site of the injury to stop the bleeding.
-You may have a platelet count test:
+You may have a platelet count test if you have symptoms that may be related to bleeding too much or having blood that does not clot like it should.
+These symptoms may include:

 What is being tested?

-This test measures how many platelets you have within a specific amount (volume) of blood.
+This test measures how many platelets you have within a certain amount (volume) of blood.

 What kind of sample is taken?